tomtheisen/mutraction/README.md

 ## But can I use it in React?

 If you have to.
 There's a react integration called `mutraction-react` on npm.
 It works like this.
+You can also [try it in a sandbox](https://codesandbox.io/s/mutraction-react-demo-9yfylw?file=/src/index.js).

 ```tsx
 // state lives outside the component